top of page

 • Solid – Solid colored coat

-• Sabino (Splash) – Solid or Broken coat with white hairs splashed or spread over base color, usually high white legs and facial markings
+• Sabino (Splash) – Solid or Broken coat with white hairs splashed or spread over base colour, usually high white legs and facial markings

 • Blagdon* - Solid color with white splashed up from underneath

-• Odd colored* – All other colors and patterns
+• Odd coloured* – All other colours and patterns

 • all eye colours are accepted.
 The colour of the eyes will vary from solid to party-colour regardless of coat colour.
 Partial and solid colours of blues and browns are acceptable, along with a white sclera